Bruce-chen-zt/SimAM-SSL-FSC/README.md

-# SimAM-SSL-FSC
+# TASSL
-Code for "SimAM Attention and Self-supervised Learning for  Few-Shot Classification".
+Code for "Three dimension attention and self-supervised learning for few-shot learning".
 The code will be published soon.